Corvara, South Tyrol

-Corvara in Badia (Corvara in Badia [korˈvaːra im ˈbadiːa]; Corvara or Kurfar) is a comune (municipality) in South Tyrol in northern Italy, located about 40 km east of Bolzano.
+Corvara in Badia (Corvara in Badia [korˈvaːra im ˈbadiːa]; Corvara or Kurfar) is a comune (municipality) and a village in South Tyrol in northern Italy, located about 40 km east of Bolzano.

 Geography

 As of 30 November 2010, it had a population of 1,340 and an area of 42.2 km2.

 Corvara in Badia borders the following municipalities: Badia, Canazei, Livinallongo del Col di Lana, San Martin de Tor, and Sëlva.

-Corvara in Badia is the main center of Alta Badia, a prestigious tourist area located at the top end of the Val Badia, surrounded by the peaks of the Dolomites mountains.
-Because of its geographic position in the heart of the Dolomites, Alta Badia gradually transformed itself into an avantgarde tourist area keeping intact its alpine character.
+Corvara in Badia is the main center of Alta Badia, a prestigious tourist area located at the top end of the Val Badia, surrounded by the Dolomites mountains.

+Tourism

+Because of its geographic position, Alta Badia gradually transformed itself into an avantgarde tourist area keeping intact its alpine character.

+According to Michil Costa, owner of the La Perla luxury hotel in Corvara, interviewed in 2023 for a TV documentary on overtourism in the Alps, the area has too many tourists.

 Frazioni

-The municipality of Corvara in Badia contains the frazioni Calfosch (Italian: Colfosco, German: Kolfuschg) and Pescosta.
+The municipality contains the frazioni Calfosch (Italian: Colfosco, German: Kolfuschg) and Pescosta.

 History

-Coat-of-arms
+Coat of arms

 The emblem represents three vert mountains, dominated by three gules peaks with the inclined top on an argent background.
 The three peaks represent the Sassongher mountain overlooking the village.
 The emblem was granted in 1969.